SagarM21/faceBook/README.md

 - Uploading images to cloudinary
 - Profile section for users where they can see/update their images, and the posts they have made it till now.
 - Displaying profile posts on /profile section as well as on home page
+- Friends page -
 - Used react-easy-crop package for selecting the image and cropping it nicely.
-- Add friend, follow, unfollow, cancel friend request, displaying friends
+- Add friend, follow, unfollow, cancel friend request, displaying friends.
 - User can react to each other profile posts, included 6 reactions majorly.
 - Added comment functionality, user can comment with text and image on other/self users profile.